dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 ```

+If you've run `terraform apply -var-file=terra.tfvars` and set everything up there's only one manual step left.
+You'll have to run the `mutator-create-job` once to create the initial BigQuery events table from [the Cloud Run Jobs UI](https://console.cloud.google.com/run/jobs).

 # Transforming Snowplow data with dbt
 If you haven't heard of dbt before, it's a tool that helps you define data models through SQL.
 It is basically SQL statements, but the generation of those SQL statements is version controlled and dynamic with a language called Jinja.
 That means you can use variables and for-loops to generate SQL and create nice lineage graphs between all the models you generate.